dolphinsight/dolphin/README.md

 # 3. Dolphinsight Architecture

-Currently, the DI is made up three key components and they are
+Currently, the DI is composed by three key components and they are
    - dolphinsight(core),
    - dolphinprotocol(protocol) and
    - dolphinteractive(interactive).